Foxboro domestic assault suspect apprehended after jumping off balcony, car chase

 The suspect was later seen driving into Mansfield where he was spotted by a state trooper.

-According to authorities, he initially stopped but then sped off and fled on Interstate 95 into Sharon, got off at the South Main Street exit in Sharon, then turned back on the highway where he was finally stopped by Foxboro and state police.
+According to authorities, he initially stopped but then sped off and fled on I-95 into Sharon, got off at the South Main Street exit in Sharon, then turned back on the highway where he was finally stopped by Foxboro and state police.

 In addition to charges related to the alleged assault, the suspect faces charges of driving to endanger, failure to stop for police vehicle and obstruction of justice.